User Guide

 The .vmblu/ folder

-This is where source code for the nodes is located.
-Simple nodes will probably fit into a single file, but complex nodes or nodes with ui components will need their own directory.
-The name of the node is used as the name for the file or directory.
-You can deviate from this convention if your project requires it, but it is a clean convention that reflects the structure of the architecture.
+This is where source code owned by the model is located.
+Simple nodes often fit in a single file; complex nodes or UI components may use their own directory.
+The node name is normally reflected in the file or directory name.
+You can deviate from this convention when the project requires it, but keeping code allocated to nodes makes the architecture easier to inspect and maintain.

 The test/ folder

-An agent taking on the tester role will also create the following files and folders:
+An agent taking on a tester role can create a test setup with:

 Commands

-The vmblu cli commands are used by the coding agent and/or the editor to create files or folders for the project.
-One rarely needs to use these commands directly.
+The vmblu CLI commands are used by coding agents, the editor and developers to create or refresh project artifacts.

 vmblu init <folder-name>